tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 However, take consolation in the fact that your job is not to code but rather to create awesome *documentation*.
 Creating awesome documentation isn't just about knowing code.
 There are a hundred other details that factor into the creation of good documentation.
 As long as you set your goals on creating great documentation, not just on learning to code, you won't feel entirely disappointed in being a bad coder.

-This direction doesn't address all the issues around learning programming, but it helps me remember that at the end of the day, my job involves documentation, not just knowledge of code.
+This direction doesn't address all the issues, but it does provide some consolation at the end of the day.

 For more information about working with code, see these two topics: